SAP-samples/btp-kyma-multitenant-extension/documentation/discover/whats-new/README.md

   * Documentation optimisation

 ## 2021-12-02
    * Code updates to enable principal propagation for future mission extensions.
-Documentation & logs optimisation.
+Documentation & logs optimisation

 ## 2021-10-30
-   * Release of the <a href="https://discovery-center.cloud.sap/missiondetail/3683/3726/" target="_blank">mission</a> in SAP Discovery Center.
+   * Release of the <a href="https://discovery-center.cloud.sap/missiondetail/3683/3726/" target="_blank">mission</a> in SAP Discovery Center

 ## 2021-09-30
-   * Beta release of the documentation.
+   * Beta release of the documentation